Join the fastest-growing Food community on Pinterest

 7. Linzer Cookies

-Linzer cookies are delicate and buttery and filled with sweet raspberry jam and they are one of the best holiday cookies because they look elegant and festive and they are fun to make with cookie cutters and they bring color and flavor to your holiday cookie platter and everyone enjoys them with tea or coffee.
+Linzer cookies are delicate and buttery, filled with sweet raspberry jam.
+They look elegant and festive, and they are fun to make with specialized cookie cutters.
+These cookies bring color and flavor to your holiday cookie platter and are best enjoyed with tea or coffee.

 Ingredients